 There are four stress test items suggested in NTIA Secretary Larry Strickling’s statement of 16-Jun-2015 (link):

-NTIA-1: Test preservation of the multistakeholder model if individual ICANN AC/SOs opt out of having votes in community empowerment mechanisms.
+NTIA-1: Test preservation of the multistakeholder model if individual ICANN ACs/SOs choose not to be Decisional Participants in the Empowered Community.

 NTIA-2: Address the potential risk of internal capture.
 ST 12 and 13 partly address capture by external parties, but not for capture by internal parties in an AC/SO.